lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 ## Useful modules in the stdlib

 So far we've only covered one module in the standard library: `sys`.
 There are over 300 modules in Python's standard library.
-I'm going to cover a few of the ones.
+I'm going to cover a few of the ones you might find useful.
 But first, a little story.

 ## A quick example of the stdlib's usefulness